 Students who have previously been identified as having an impairment, should make Georgia Virtual School aware so necessary steps can be taken to provide services and accommodations.

-If a parent of a homeschool or private school student enrolled with Georgia Virtual School feels their child may have a disability, the parent should request that Georgia Virtual School conduct a limited evaluation of the student.
-To request this limited evaluation, email email@example.com with your contact information, student name, and any information you can provide about your child’s disability.
+If a parent of a homeschool or private school student enrolled with Georgia Virtual School feels their child may have a disability, the parent should contact email@example.com to request information related to Section 504 and provide the concern, parent/guardian contact information and student name.

-Georgia Virtual School, with the consent of the parent, will conduct an evaluation of any student who is believed to need educational accommodations.
-The evaluation may consist of input from a team drawing information from observations, data, medical records, grades, aptitude and achievement tests, teacher and parental recommendations.
+Georgia Virtual School, with the consent of the parent/guardian, will work with the parent to determine Section 504 eligibility and accommodations, if appropriate.
+The team may consider input from observations, data, medical records, grades, aptitude and achievement tests, teacher and parental recommendations.
 The results of the evaluation will determine what accommodations, if any, Georgia Virtual School is able to make for the student.

 Georgia Virtual School can be an excellent match for a student who is being served by a hospital/homebound program.
 Public school students should provide the hospital homebound paperwork from their local public school.
 Private or homeschool students should provide a doctor’s note describing the situation.
-Documentation should be uploaded to the student profile by the GaVS facilitator or emailed in by the parents of homeschool students.
+Documentation should be uploaded to the student profile by the GaVS facilitator or emailed to sarah.newman@gavirtualschool by the parent/guardian of private and homeschool students.

 Georgia Virtual School will not discriminate against any qualified individual on the basis of disability.